Constable

 Share this Memorial

-Constable John Welch died from injuries he suffered the previous day when he was shot by an escapee.
+Constable John Walsh died from injuries he suffered the previous day when he was shot by an escapee.

-As he approached the boat the suspect opened fire, striking Constable Welch twice with a double-barreled shotgun.
-After falling, the suspect's mother beat Constable Welch with a stick.
+As he approached the boat the suspect opened fire, striking Constable Walsh twice with a double-barreled shotgun.
+After falling, the suspect's mother beat Constable Walsh with a stick.
 He died the following afternoon at his residence.

 The 22-year-old male suspect was later convicted of manslaughter, sentenced to five years in prison and was discharged in 1867.